filecoin-project/filecoin-docs/content/en/basics/interplanetary-consensus/ipc-agent/index.md

 ### Build instructions

-To build the binary for the IPC agent you need to build the requirements in your environment, clone this repo, and build the binary following these steps:
+To build the binary for the IPC agent you need to build the requirements in your environment, clone this repository, and build the binary following these steps:

 ```shell
 git clone https://github.com/consensus-shipyard/ipc-agent.git